rudifa/go-notion/README.md

 `go build go-notion.go` # builds the executable `go-notion` in the project directory.

-`./go-notion` # retrieves json data from Notion and prettyprints it to stdout.
+`./go-notion` # retrieve json data from Notion and prettyprint it to stdout.

 ## Notes